MumblesCrzy/Idle-Farm-Game/README.md

 Farm Idle Game is a relaxing and strategic idle clicker where you plant, harvest, and sell a variety of veggies, unlock powerful upgrades, and weather the changing seasons.
 Expand your farm, prestige for bigger rewards, and see how far your green thumb can take you!

-The game features persistent progress, a prestige system, farm expansion, weather events, comprehensive in-game documentation, and a variety of upgrades to optimize your farm.
+The game features persistent progress, a prestige system, farm expansion, weather events, comprehensive in-game documentation, advanced automation systems, and a variety of upgrades to optimize your farm.

-## ✨ Latest Updates (v1.2)
+## ✨ Latest Updates (v1.3) - NEW!
-### 🆕 New Features
--   - **Greenhouse**: Complete immunity to Winter and Snow penalties
-  - Cost: $1,000 × max plots + 100 Knowledge × max plots (scales with farm size, one-time purchase per farm)
-- **🎪 Archie Bonus System**: Random clickable character appears periodically on screen for surprise money rewards with streak bonuses
-- **⚠️ Smart Plot Warnings**: Enhanced UI with warnings when purchasing plots would prevent vegetable unlocks
-- **🎯 Experience Balance**: Auto-harvest now gives 50% experience compared to manual harvest, encouraging active play
-- **📊 Scaled Greenhouse Pricing**: Greenhouse now costs $1,000 + 100 Knowledge per plot, scaling appropriately with farm size
-- **💡 Formula Tooltips**: Hover tooltips on "Buy Larger Farm" button explain the new max plots calculation formulame
-- **🎪 Archie Bonus System**: Random clickable character appears periodically on screen for surprise money rewards with streak bonuses
-- **⚠️ Smart Plot Warnings**: Enhanced UI with warnings when purchasing plots would prevent vegetable unlocks
-- **🎯 Experience Balance**: Auto-harvest now gives 50% experience compared to manual harvest, encouraging active play
+### 🤖 Advanced Automation System
+- **🛡️ Auto-Purchasers**: Four intelligent automation systems that purchase upgrades automatically every 7 days
+  - **Assistant**: Auto-purchases Fertilizer upgrades using money
+  - **Cultivator**: Auto-purchases Better Seeds upgrades using knowledge
+  - **Surveyor**: Auto-purchases Additional Plot upgrades using money (respects plot limits)
+  - **Mechanic**: Auto-purchases Harvester Speed upgrades using money
+- **⚡ Smart Management**: Auto-purchasers automatically turn off when they can't make purchases (e.g., Surveyor at max plots)
+- **📊 Progress Tracking**: Unified 7-day progress bar shows time until next auto-purchase cycle
+- **🎛️ Individual Control**: Each auto-purchaser can be toggled on/off independently
+- **💡 Dynamic Pricing**: Heirloom Seeds cost now updates immediately when unlocking new vegetables

-### �🎮 Enhanced User Experience
+### 🎮 Enhanced User Experience
-- **📚 Complete In-Game Help System**: Comprehensive Info overlay with detailed guides covering seasons, upgrades, strategy, and game mechanics
+- **📚 Expanded Help System**: New comprehensive "Auto-Purchasers" section in Info display
-- **⚙️ Organized Settings Panel**: Streamlined interface with dedicated Settings overlay for save management and game actions
-- **🔧 Unified Harvest System**: Improved reliability and consistency between manual and auto harvesting
-- **💾 Enhanced Save System**: Export saves with timestamps, import validation, and safety confirmations
-- **🎨 Improved Plot Management**: Better messaging and tooltips for plot limits and farm expansion needs

-### 🐛 Critical Bug Fixes
-- Fixed experience not being awarded on harvest
-- Resolved auto harvester reliability issues
-- Improved state management and timing for all harvest operations
-- Fixed plot limit confusion that prevented players from unlocking new vegetables
+- **🎨 Visual Feedback**: Color-coded button states show auto-purchaser status at a glance
+  - Gray: Not purchased, can't afford
+  - Yellow glow: Not purchased, affordable
+  - Green: Purchased and active
+  - Red: Purchased but inactive

 ## Gameplay Overview